pelithne/minecraft-on-azure/README.md

 In the next screen, fill out the details in a similar way as in the picture below.

 For the "Resource Group" choose **create new** and give is a nice name.
-I called it "minecraft".
+I called it "mc".

 For "size" I selected B2s, which is a rather inexpensive VM size with 2 vCPUs and 4 Gig RAM, that will probably stand up for 5 simultaneous users (just guessing).